brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 * 257 resistant to fire (9.7%)
 * 181 immune to fire (6.8%)

 So for poison, compared to other damage types, resistance is less of a problem, but immunity is more of a problem.
-Ignoring poison resistance is still a nice perk, but it’s not quite as meaningful as it would be for another damage type.
+Ignoring poison resistance is still a nice perk, but it’s not as meaningful as it would be for another damage type.

 ### Poison Resistance and Immunity by Creature Type